MicrosoftDocs/customer-voice/cv-docs/purchase.md

 2. In the left pane, select **Billing** > **Purchase services**.

+3. Scroll to the bottom of the page, and select **Add-ons** under **Other categories that might interest you**.

-3. Find **Dynamics 365 Customer Voice Addl Responses**, and then select **Details**.
+3. Find **Dynamics 365 Customer Voice Add-On Dynamics 365 Customer Voice Addl Responses**, and then select **Details**.

     ![Dynamics 365 Customer Voice Addl Responses tile](media/addl-responses-license.png "Dynamics 365 Customer Voice Addl Responses tile")

     > [!NOTE]
-    > The license name for customers in US Government Community Cloud is **Dynamics 365 Customer Voice Addl Responses for GCC**.
+    > The license name for customers in US Government Community Cloud is **Dynamics 365 Customer Voice Add-On Dynamics 365 Customer Voice Addl Responses for GCC**.

 4. Select **Buy**.

     ![Buy Dynamics 365 Customer Voice Addl Responses](media/addl-responses-license-buy.png "Buy Dynamics 365 Customer Voice Addl Responses")

 5. Select the number of add-on licenses to purchase, and complete the purchase process.
-The purchased capacities are added on top of the 2,000 responses per month.
+The purchased capacities are added on top of the available responses per month.

     ![Purchase Dynamics 365 Customer Voice Addl Responses](media/addl-responses-license-purchase.png "Purchase Dynamics 365 Customer Voice Addl Responses")

+## Enable Dynamics 365 Customer Voice for users with Dynamics 365 enterprise licenses

+Dynamics 365 Customer Voice is included with Dynamics 365 Sales Enterprise, Dynamics 365 Customer Service Enterprise, Dynamics 365 Field Service, Dynamics 365 Marketing, Dynamics 365 Talent, Dynamics 365 Project Service Automation, Dynamics 365 Operations, and Dynamics 365 Relationship Sales.
+Other Dynamics 365 customers can purchase Dynamics 365 Customer Voice separately.

+A tenant with a Dynamics 365 enterprise license has 2,000 responses per month included at the tenant level (irrespective of how many seats the tenant has).
+If the free responses are exhausted, you can purchase additional responses as mentioned in the [Purchase additional responses](#purchase-additional-responses) section.

 ### Disable Dynamics 365 Customer Voice for a user

 Dynamics 365 Customer Voice is available to all users who have a Dynamics 365 enterprise license.
 If you want to disable Dynamics 365 Customer Voice for a user: